Skip to main content

 Preparation of this accessibility statement

-This website was last tested by the Disability Information Office, University of Edinburgh in April 2023 using automated and manual methods.
-The site was tested on a PC, primarily using Microsoft Edge (103.0.1264.37) alongside Mozilla Firefox (91.9.1esr) and Google Chrome.
+The website was last tested in June 2026.
+The testing was carried out by the Disability Information Service at the University of Edinburgh using both automated and manual methods.
+The site was tested on a PC, primarily using Google Chrome alongside Mozilla Firefox and Microsoft Edge.

 Recent world-wide usage levels survey for different screen readers and browsers shows that Chrome, Mozilla Firefox and Microsoft Edge are increasing in popularity and Google Chrome is now the favoured browser for screen readers: